hasura/graphql-engine/manual/cluster/upgrade.rst

 .. note::

-   On Digital Ocean, a cluster cannot be scaled down below the initial configuration of the cluster.
+   On ``Digital Ocean``, a cluster cannot be scaled down below the initial configuration of the cluster.